mcpjungle/MCPJungle/README.md

 By default, mcpjungle server runs in `development` mode which is ideal for individuals running it locally.

-In Production mode, the server enforces stricter security policies and will provide additional features like Authentication, ACLs, observability and more.
+In Enterprise mode, the server enforces stricter security policies and will provide additional features like Authentication, ACLs, observability and more.

-After starting the server in production mode, you must initialize it by running the following command on your client machine:
+After starting the server in enterprise mode, you must initialize it by running the following command on your client machine:
 ```bash
 mcpjungle init-server
 ```